ADVOCACY

 Sponsor: Rep. Raybould (R-34)

-HJM 5 | Lava Ridge, Opposition, HJM | House Environment, Energy and Technology
+HJM 5 | Lava Ridge, Opposition, HJM | Passed the House | Senate Resources & Environment

 This memorial is directed towards President Trump and congress and asks them to take action to stop the production of the Lava Ridge project.
 No fiscal impact.